aceatusc/SciSO/README.md

 # SciSO: Mining Science in StackOverflow
 Dataset: https://doi.org/10.6084/m9.figshare.27967092

-Code: We are still cleaning the codebase.
-Will be uploaded before Dec.
-8

 SciSO provides an open-source toolkit for identifying academic citations in the form of hyperlinks from any dataset.
 This is provided as a Python codebase that can be run on any Stack Overflow data dump, and can also be adapted to other datasets.
 This pipeline involves multiple steps -

 1. Preprocessing the data-dump into jsonl format